SwedbankPay/developer.swedbankpay.com/resources/development-guidelines/index.md

 ### Versioning

 To release software, it needs to be versioned.
-PayEx’ open source modules should be versioned according to [semantic versioning][semantic-versioning].
+Swedbank Pay's open source packages should be versioned according to [semantic versioning][semantic-versioning].
 This means that whenever backward compatibility is broken, the major version should be incremented.
 When a new feature is added, the minor version should be incremented and when bug fixes and other minor changes are introduced, the revision number should be incremented.

 A version of the software should correspond to a commit in the Git repository.
 This commit should be tagged with the version number it represents and the